wp-plugins/wp-ajaxify-comments/readme.txt

 == Upgrade Notice ==

+= 0.5.1 =
+Updated localization for zh-CN, Updated jQuery blockUI to 2.42

 = 0.5.0 =
-Bug-fix, support for comments that are awaiting moderation, more detailed debug mesages & debug support for IE 9, added localization for ca
+Bug-fix, support for comments that are awaiting moderation, more detailed debug messages & debug support for IE 9, added localization for ca

 = 0.4.1 =
 Added localization for nl-NL